Senior player review notes

 Root review pages

-Five entry points for the decisions players actually review.
+Eight entry points for the decisions players actually review.

 These root pages give Google and human readers a clearer map before they move into the full sub-site collections.
 Each page stays close to one review question instead of trying to sell a shortcut.